buahaha/aa-memberaudit/README.md

 ## Overview

+Memberaudit provides a way for recruiters and alliance leadership to inspect characters' ESI data.
+It supports generating reports showing whether a given user has registered all their characters with Memberaudit and whether they can fly doctrine ships.
+It also allows users to view all their characters ESI data, and allows for selectively sharing character data with recruiters.

+## Key Features

 Memberaudit adds the following key features to Auth:

 - Users can see an overview of all their characters with key information like current location and wallet balance